 While dry mouth is a problem in and of itself, it can point to other serious conditions including Sjorgen’s syndrome and diabetes.
-If you are experiencing unexplained dry mouth, you should see a doctor for diagnosis.
+If you are experiencing an unexplained dry mouth, you should see a doctor for a diagnosis.
 You should also continue to visit our office regularly.

 The treatment for dry mouth usually depends on the cause.
 If it is due to medication, your doctor may adjust your prescription.
 You may also be prescribed a medication to increase your production of saliva, or a rinse to keep your mouth moist.

 - Make sure to drink water frequently

 - If possible, breathe through your nose rather than your mouth

 - Use a vaporizer to keep the air in your environment humid

 - Take extra care with your dental hygiene, making sure to brush regularly and visit our office

 - Chew gum or suck on candy to encourage saliva production

 - Use an artificial saliva substitute, which you can purchase over the counter